Are you searching for great supplements for birds to avoid diseases and improve their health?

 - Supplies important vitamins to help support proper growth

-- 🦜 BOOST YOUR BIRD’S HEALTH: This complete bird calcium formula promotes strong bones, muscles, and a healthy nervous system
+- 🦜 BOOST YOUR BIRD’S HEALTH: This complete bird calcium formula with magnesium +D3 supports over 300 bird body system to boost your bird's health

 - 🦜 COMPLETELY BIOAVAILABLE: Ready to use right out of the bottle.
 We've incorporated Magnesium and Vitamin D-3 to ensure optimal absorption and utilization of these essential minerals.

-- 🦜USE UP TO 3 TIMES PER WEEK: Administer our supplement up to three times per week to prevent common health issues such as egg binding, feather plucking, splay legs, nervousness, and poor muscle control
+- 🦜USE UP TO 3 TIMES PER WEEK: Serve bird calcium up to three times per week in fresh to prevent common health issues such as egg binding, feather plucking, splay legs, nervousness, and poor muscle control

 - 🦜A BIRD SUPPLEMENT YOU CAN TRUST: You love your feathered friend.
-So why would you give it boring supplements?
-Our line of products helps your bird look its best.
-Made in the USA, our natural ingredients and non-GMO options are the perfect choice for your bird.
+So why would you give it incomplete supplements.
+Made in the USA with complmentary nutrients for optimum bioavailability, our bird calcium is batch tested for your birds safety.

 - HEALTHY INDOOR BIRDS: Fresh-ground flaxseed base to deliver a healthy balance of Omega fatty acids, fiber & antioxidants, plus superfood ingredients like yucca, dried kelp & proteins (soy & whey).
 All to provide your captive bird support for thick plumage, energy & digestion.